To be considered for UBC Indigenous awards, you must meet all the following requirements:

-- You must be a Canadian citizen, permanent resident, or have refugee status.
+- You are a Canadian citizen, permanent resident, or have refugee status.

-- You must submit the application for intended Indigenous awards by the award program deadline.
+- You will submit the application for intended Indigenous awards by the award program deadline.

-- You must be enrolled in a full-time course load studying on the Vancouver campus.
+- You are enrolled in a full-time course load studying on the Vancouver campus.

-- You must meet the eligibility requirements as outlined in UBC’s Regulations Governing University Awards.
+- You meet the eligibility requirements as outlined in UBC’s Regulations Governing University Awards.

-- You must demonstrate financial need to be considered for any bursaries.
+- You demonstrate financial need to be considered for bursaries.

 Unclassified or qualifying students are not eligible for these awards.
-See the Academic Calendar information on the classification of students.
+Read through the Academic Calendar information on the classification of students.

 Some awards have additional requirements, which are listed in the application.
-You can also read the award descriptions before you start your application, to better target the awards you qualify for.
+Please read the award descriptions before you start your application, to better target the awards you qualify for.

 If you are eligible for bursaries, submit an application to the UBC Bursary Program by the deadline to be considered for UBC General Bursary at the same time.
 Application to the general bursary program at UBC is helpful in determining your financial need.
 An application to the UBC Bursary Program is not required for your application to UBC Awards for Indigenous Students.